nate-d-olson/mosaic-benchmark-exploratory-analysis/data/README.md

 - Strelka2 variant calling and benchmarking results in `strelka2_wgs_parents-vs-child`

 ## Panel Design
-See `analysis/targeted_panel_design.Rmd` for file descriptions and code used to generate the files.
+- See `analysis/targeted_panel_design.Rmd` for file descriptions and code used to generate the files.
+- twinstrand_panel.bed - panel design bed file for individual variants see `docs/panel_design` for design documentation provided by TwinStrand.